+That "Tree" is a powerful symbol for the spiritual Source.
 The Tree of Life is a redeeming source of "food for the soul," which is why Genesis 3:22 states that Man can “put forth his hand, and take also of the Tree of Life, and eat, and live for ever.”
 And that's why its "leaves are for the healing of nations," as John put it in Revelation 22:2.

-In a spiritual sense, it is synonymous with the term “Zion,” because while Zion is the name of a mountain in Jerusalem, in a spiritual sense Zion is much like the Tree of Life because neither term refers to any thing material.
+In a spiritual sense, it is synonymous with the term “Zion,” because while Mount Zion is the name of a place in Jerusalem, in a spiritual sense Zion is much like the Tree of Life because neither term refers to any thing material.
 They refer to the spiritual realm or state of being or consciousness, and the Source out of which everything flows.

-Of course, in a physical sense, the name "Zion" designates a specific mountain near Jerusalem where a Jebusite fortress had stood, which was conquered by King David and was then named the City of David.
+Of course, in a physical sense, the name "Zion" designates a specific high ground near Jerusalem where a Jebusite fortress had stood, which was conquered by King David and was then named the City of David.
 And some say Zion is also the name of the Temple Mount where David’s son King Solomon's Temple was in Jerusalem.